 Johnston became the director of Southern Living’s cooking school in 1978.
 In the following years, her role expanded, and she led the magazine’s food marketing operations.
 Interested in documenting food practices and using food as a lens to observe history and culture, she served on the SFA’s first Board of Directors.

-INTERVIEWER: Jake York, SFA Member
+Date of interview: December 27, 2004Interviewer: Jake York, SFA Member